KozecM/chutes-and-ladders/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a rails based version of chutes and ladders for software engineering.

+Quick list of important thigns:

-* Ruby version
+* Ruby version: 2.6.1

-* System dependencies

-* Configuration
+* Rails version: 5.2.3

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite: Gotta make it first

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...